DataTalksClub/docs/docs/machine-learning-zoomcamp/01-introduction/index.md

 ---
-title: "Module 01: Intro"
+title: "Module 1: Introduction to Machine Learning"
 nav_order: 0
 has_children: true
 ---

-# Module 01: Intro
+# Module 1: Introduction to Machine Learning

 This module covers the following topics: